 Ingesting a hemp product is a way to avoid the debate or concerns.
 Tinctures are available to be used sublingually.
 This involves holding the tincture under the tongue for one to two minutes and swallowing.
 Capsules are a good option for those who don’t particularly care for the taste of tinctures.

 We hope this article has provided you with sufficient information and studies relating to how a hemp seed extract can assist with respiratory diseases and conditions such as COPD and asthma and how you can use cannabinoids to activate the endocannabinoid system to bring more relief to inflammation of the lungs and other systems of the body.
+For more information, visit our article on CBD and Asthma here.

 If you found this post insightful, consider sharing it with a friend.